 eCommerce Fill-Rate: Do you see an increase in eCommerce fill-rate?
 The average eCommerce fill-rate for fashion brands is 70-80% - how does yours compare?

 eCommerce Conversion Rate: Do you see an increase in conversion rate?
 The average eCommerce conversion rate in the fashion industry is 1-2% - how does yours compare?

 It is essential to set these Key Performance Indicators as a means of aligning all team members against a common goal, measuring success, and identifying areas of optimization.
 As a forward-thinking retailer, you should always be tracking the success of your initiatives against not only industry and competitor benchmarks, but internal business and customer service goals.

 * * *

 Everyone wants, and expects, lightning fast delivery nowadays, and it may seem easy enough to turn your stores into mini-warehouses to fulfill online orders and reduce costs.
-However, ship-from-store will undoubtedly complicate your inventory management system and, if implemented incorrectly either due to outdated technology or insufficient training, will ultimately result in a worse customer experience.
-The key to a successful ship-from-store initiative lies in real-time inventory tracking, which requires a unified commerce approach through Distributed Order Management technology.
+However, shipping from store will undoubtedly complicate your inventory management system and, if implemented incorrectly either due to outdated technology or insufficient training, will ultimately result in a worse customer experience.
+The key to a successful Ship From Store initiative lies in real-time inventory tracking, which requires a unified commerce approach through Distributed Order Management technology.

-If you’ve decided ship-from-store is your next move, don’t expect an overnight implementation process.
+If you’ve decided to ship from store to be your next move, don’t expect an overnight implementation process.
 It will likely take at least two years to deploy new technology, train associates, and optimize internal processes to achieve the experience you’re looking for.
-Request a consultation with the HotWax team to learn more about our best-in-class Distributed Order Management solution and get started on your ship-from-store journey.
+Request a consultation with the HotWax team to learn more about our best-in-class Distributed Order Management solution and get started on your Ship From Store journey.